-Care for each student’s success by providing a continuous mission and engaging curriculum when in-school or in-person learning is interrupted and conditions require either individuals or the community to stay home.
+Care for each student’s success by providing a continuous mission and engaging curriculum when in-school or in-person learning is interrupted, and conditions require either individuals or the community to stay home.

 Support the Plan

 Provide training, time, and the support necessary for all members of Hope Academy High School to prepare for the successful reopening of its campus.